lukehanson2429/Explore-Siquijor/README.md

 <div align="center"><img src="readme-docs/readme-imgs/us-3.png" width="75%" height="75%"></div>

 4. As a new user what does the site owner recommend.
     * Top Picks sections provides info on recommended hostels, attraction, restaurants & bars.
-Upon clicking arrow button additional top picks are visble in scroll container to the right of map:
+Upon clicking more button additional top picks are visble in scroll container to the right of map:

 <div align="center"><img src="readme-docs/readme-imgs/us-4.png" width="75%" height="75%"></div>